 Finally, don’t take it personally if some replies are negative.
 The writers might find the topic not interesting enough or their editorial calendar could be full for the moment.
 The bottom line is that you got yourself noticed and made a foundation for future partnerships.

 It’s your turn now

-Thanks to email automation you can scale your PR efforts in-house, without hiring a PR agency that might ruin your bootstrapped budget.
+Thanks to email automation you can scale your PR efforts in-house, without hiring a PR agency that might ruin your bootstrapped startup budget.
 All you have to do is find a topic to write a press release about, build a database of journalists and editors who might be interested in it and get in touch with them through 1-to-1 email communication.
-It’s easy to scale and efficient way to get your company some press traction.
+It’s an easy-to-scale and efficient way to get your company some press traction.
 Will you give it a try?